Techni-cite-Design-Lab/teks-fyi/README.md

 # teks-fyi
-### very first attempt to create a webpage with Github!
+### My very first attempt to create a webpage with Github!